LunarClient/Apollo/README.md

 **Prerequisites**

-- Java 17 or newer
+- Java 17 JDK or newer

 **Compiling**

-The source will be compiled for Java 8.
+Running the following will compile the Apollo source for Java 8.

 ```shell
 ./gradlew build